OMConseil/Carbonalyser/README.md

 The box "How to change that?
 What responsibility?" links to publications from The Shift Project about environmental impact of our digital uses and solutions we have at individual and collective scales.

+## New features

+Result table - Show non-aggregated results per website (time spent and data consumption);

+Export - Download non-aggregated results as a CSV file;

+Whitelist - Choose the websites you want to monitor and limit the analysis to selected websites;

+ON/OFF whitelist - Turn the whitelist ON or OFF before or during the analysis.

+Import whitelist - Import from a CSV file a list of websites you want to monitor and limit the analysis to those websites

+Detect user web innactivity  - The extension monitors only the effective time spent on the visited websites

 ## Privacy

 None of your data are collected: all browsing data are analyzed directly on the user device and are not sent or processed anywhere else in any way.